Citybook makes Calgary’s community events, local programming, and source-attributed business context readable by AI assistants and partner apps.

 See It Live

-Real events, real data — structured and filterable.
+Real events, source-attributed data — structured and filterable.
 This is what it looks like when a city's programming is actually findable.

 Could not load events